-At a press conference marking the opening of its new new headquarters in Forres in Scotland, start-up launch UK-based launch provider Orbex both revealed an engineering prototype its new upper stage of its new two-stage Prime launch vehicle and announced that small satellite manufacturer Surrey Satellite Technology Ltd. (SSTL) – part of Airbus DS – has contracted with it to carry an experimental payload on the maiden flight of its Prime launch vehicle.
-This maiden flight will take place in 2021.
+At a press conference marking the opening of its new new headquarters in Forres, Scotland, start-up launch provider Orbex revealed an engineering prototype of the new upper stage of its two-stage Prime launch vehicle.
+It also announced that the small satellite manufacturer, Surrey Satellite Technology Ltd (SSTL) – part of Airbus DS – had contracted with it to carry an experimental payload on Prime’s maiden flight, which will take place in 2021.

-The Orbex Prime rocket is expected to be the first UK launch of a satellite since the Black Arrow launch of the Prospero satellite in 1971.
-While that flight fifty years ago was made from Woomera, this new Prime rocket’s flight will take place from the Sutherland Spaceport in Scotland.
-In other words the UK can now offer both satellite manufacturing and a launch from within the UK.
+Orbex’s Prime rocket is expected to be the first UK launch of a satellite since the Black Arrow launch of the Prospero satellite in 1971.
+While that flight was made from Woomera, the Prime flight will take place from the Sutherland Spaceport in Scotland.
+This means that the UK can now offer both satellite manufacturing and a launch from within the UK.

-However the SSTL launch booking was not the only one announced.
-Orbex has announced that Swiss-based Astrocast SA, has also made a launch booking – in this case a multi-launch one to launch as many as 10 nanosatellites by 2023 in support of its global Internet of Things (IoT) 64 CubeSat communications satellite constellation.
+The SSTL launch booking was not the only one announced.
+Orbex said that Swiss-based Astrocast SA had also made a launch booking – in this case a multi-launch one for as many as 10 nanosatellites by 2023, in support of its global Internet of Things (IoT) 64 CubeSat communications satellite constellation.

-The Orbex Prime vehicle is an expendable two-stage orbit capable rocket which is designed to deliver small satellites primarily near-Polar sun-synchronous low Earth orbits.
+Prime is an expendable two-stage, orbit-capable rocket designed to deliver small satellites primarily near-Polar sun-synchronous low Earth orbits.

-Using a new type of carbon composite/aluminium structure, the Orbex Prime rocket is circa 30% lighter than comparable launch vehicles in the small launcher class.
-Prime’s rocket engines themselves are built using 3-D printing which avoids having to use brazing and welding in many instances – resulting in a stronger engine.
-They use bio-propane as a fuel, a clean-burning, renewable fuel that cuts carbon emissions by 90% compared to old-fashioned hydrocarbon fuels, along with Liquid Oxygen (LOx) as the oxidiser.
+Using a new type of carbon composite/aluminium structure, the Orbex Prime rocket is circa 30% lighter than comparable vehicles in the small launcher class by using lightweight carbon composites and a structurally efficient/thermally efficient co-axial tanks arrangement.
+Prime’s rocket engines are built using 3-D printing, which avoids having to use brazing and welding in many instances – resulting in a stronger engine.
+They use bio-propane as a fuel, a clean-burning renewable fuel that cuts carbon emissions by 90% compared with old-fashioned hydrocarbon fuels, along with Liquid Oxygen (LOx) as the oxidiser.